Indodanazwide/Indodanazwide/README.md

 # Hello, I'm Bukeka Nxumalo 👋
 I’m a second-year Bachelor of Information and Communication Technology student at Durban University of Technology in South Africa.
 My journey into the world of technology began in 2022, fueled by a deep passion for both Software Development and Data Analysis & Management.

-## Passion for Software Development 🚀
+## Passion for Frontend Development 🎨
-My fascination with technology started early and rapidly evolved into a dedicated pursuit of backend development.
-During my first year of studies, I was introduced to C#, which ignited my enthusiasm for the .NET Platform.
-This powerful framework has become a focal point of my academic and personal projects, offering a dynamic environment for developing robust applications.
+Currently, I’m diving deep into Frontend Development, where I'm honing my skills in HTML, CSS, and JavaScript.
+I’m also exploring popular JavaScript frameworks like React, which enables me to build dynamic and responsive user interfaces.
+I’m dedicated to mastering the art of crafting seamless user experiences.

-## Exploring Data Analysis 📊
+### Other Interests 🚀
-In parallel to my development journey, I’ve delved into Data Analysis.
-My interest in this field began with learning SQL Databases, where I discovered the importance of data in driving decision-making and optimizing processes.
-SQL has provided me with a strong foundation in managing and analyzing data, and I’m keen to expand my skills further.
+While my current focus is on Frontend Development, I’ve also explored Backend Development as part of my academic curriculum.
+My journey began with C# during my first year at University, which ignited my enthusiasm for the .NET Platform and backend technologies.
+Additionally, I have a strong foundation in SQL Databases, which has enriched my understanding of data-driven development.

 ### Future Goals 🌟
-As I progress through my degree, my goal is to become a proficient software developer or data analyst.
-I’m committed to leveraging my technical skills to contribute to innovative projects and tackle real-world challenges.
-Beyond coding and data analysis, I’m dedicated to exploring emerging technologies and staying abreast of industry trends to continuously enhance my expertise.
+As I continue to grow as a developer, I aim to become proficient in both Frontend and Backend Development, with a focus on full-stack development.
+I’m committed to contributing to innovative projects that blend design and functionality, and I’m eager to stay updated with the latest trends and technologies in the industry.

 ## 📈 GitHub Stats
 ![Bukeka's GitHub stats](https://github-readme-stats.vercel.app/api?username=indodanazwide&show_icons=true&theme=radical)